vishandi/tp/docs/DeveloperGuide.md

 1. User requests to delete a specific event on a specific person's schedule.
 2. UniGenda deletes the event.

     Use case ends.

 **Extensions**

 * 1a.
 The specified contact index or event index is invalid.

   * 1a1.
 UniGenda shows an error message.

     Use case ends.

+**Use case: Clear a person's schedule**

+**MSS**

+1. User requests to clear a specified person's schedule.
+2. UniGenda clears the person's schedule.

+    Use case ends.

+**Extensions**

+* 1a.
+The specified contact index is invalid.

+    * 1a1.
+UniGenda shows an error message.

+      Use case ends.

 **Use case: View a person's schedule**